bluerose73/jsonlight/README.md

 # JSON Light

-JSON Light is a fast JSON viewer that can view string values as raw text.
+[JSON Light](https://bluerose73.github.io/jsonlight/) is a JSON viewer that can display string values as raw text.

-## Install

 ## Why yet another JSON viewer?

 Surprisingly, despite the number of JSON viewers, to my knowledge none of them are good at previewing long, multi-line string values.
-Fed up with crampted passages?
-Want ``\n`` to be displayed as linebreaks?
-JSON Light is your choice.
+Are you tired of compact, cluttered passages?
+Do you wish for ``\n`` to be accurately displayed as line breaks?
+If so, JSON Light is the perfect choice for you.

-Besides, JSON Light is powered by the super fast JSON parser [RapidJSON](https://rapidjson.org/) and uses in-place parsing, therefore it is fast and memory-efficient.